Eli N. Weinstein

 drawing

 I’m a postdoctoral research scientist working with David Blei at Columbia University.
 I also lead machine learning research at Jura Bio, a genomic medicines startup.
-Broadly, I work in the fields of probabilistic machine learning and Bayesian statistics, and their application to biophysics and genomics.
+Broadly, I work in probabilistic machine learning and its application to biology.

-I received my PhD in Biophysics from Harvard University in 2022, advised by Debora Marks and working closely with Jeff Miller, as a Hertz Foundation Fellow.
+I received my PhD in Biophysics from Harvard University in 2022, advised by Debora Marks and Jeff Miller, as a Hertz Foundation Fellow.
 I received my A.B. in Chemistry and Physics with highest honors from Harvard in 2016, working with Adam Cohen.

 Email: ew2760 [at] columbia.edu